top of page

 This building was located 83.54 miles from Portland, ME.
 Built in 1888 for the James Mitchell family it boarded section men that would work the most difficult section of the mountain line from Mile 82.5 miles from Portland to just east of Crawford’s Station:

 Section 129.
-In 1902 James Mitchell retired and Loring Evans and his wife Hattie set up housekeeping in the remote mountain dwelling.
+In 1898 James Mitchell retired, at which time Joseph Monahan moved in as Section foreman until the summer of 1903, when Loring Evans and his wife Hattie set up housekeeping in the remote mountain dwelling.
 Loring was killed by accident in 1913 but Hattie stayed and boarded the section men until her retirement in 1941.
+In 1942 Hattie moved to one of her childrens residences in Maine where she died in 1954 at age 82,

 Researched and written by Scotty Mallett.
 Some photos on this page courtesy of Robert Girouard